Selishten Dol

-Selishten Dol is a village in Southern Bulgaria.
-The village is located in Pernik Municipality, Pernik Province. Аccording to the numbers provided by the 2020 Bulgarian census, Selishten Dol currently has a population of 119 people with a permanent address registration in the settlement.
+Selishten Dol is a village in Southern Bulgaria, in Pernik Municipality, Pernik Province. Аccording to the 2020 Bulgarian census, Selishten Dol has a population of 119 people with a permanent address registration in the settlement.

 Geography

-Selishten Dol village is located in Municipality Pernik, 14 kilometers away west from Pernik and 46 kilometers away from Sofia, the capital of Bulgaria.
+Selishten Dol village is in Municipality Pernik, 14 kilometers west of Pernik and 46 kilometers from Sofia, the capital of Bulgaria.
 The neighboring villages are Velkovtsi, Solitsa, Slakovtsi, Noevtsi, Yardzhilovtsi, and Plilula.

 Selishten Dol lies in a continental climate area with a harsh winter and a warm summer.
-There is a river that passes through the village until July, and during the summer dries up.
+A river passes through the village until July, and during the summer dries up.
 The rain is less than the average for Bulgaria.

 History

 The first written text that confirms the existence of the village in the Middle Ages dates back to 1576.
 The name of the village stems from a story that says that Selishten Dol burned down to the ground and was rebuilt on a lower location.
-Hence the name “Dol” which means down.
+Hence the name "Dol" which means down.

 After the establishment of the mines in Pernik, a large portion of the male population from the village starts work there.